25 free local advertising ideas for small businesses

-Search engines consider all types of content related to your business from multiple sources, and the more sources “talk” about your business in more locations and platforms, the better.
+Search engines consider all types of content related to your business from multiple sources, so the more sources that “talk” about your business in more locations and platforms, the better.

 Remember, though, that you need to create regular, fresh content in order to get the benefits of a blog.

 9. Write articles for other blogs, industry publications, or news outlets

 If you have writing chops, you might consider writing content for an online industry publication, guest posts for blogs you find relevant, articles for your local news outlets’ op/ed pages, etc.

 This kind of content almost always includes valuable backlinks to your company website or business pages, and increases the SEO value of your business.
 The more “valid” the sites that link to your content, the higher you rank in search engines and the more free advertising benefit you receive.

 You may notice that in addition to the standard website (which your business should also have—see #4 above), almost every notable company today has a Facebook, Twitter, Instagram, and/or LinkedIn account.
 This is not by accident.
 Many customers eschew review sites and choose to post feedback and commentary about your business via social media instead.

 In addition to the value you derive from knowing what’s being said about your business online, when you engage current and potential customers on social media (and, more importantly, when people engage with you and share/re-share your posts and content), search engines view you as more important and you show up better online search results… which means, you guessed it, free advertising.